eXascaleInfolab/TSM-Bench/README.md

 ___
 ## Query Execution

 Each of the systems has a dedicated subfolder under `systems` folder.
-Queries for all systems could be queried as followed from the main directory.
+Queries for all systems could be queried as followed from the main directory

 ```bash
 	$ python3 run_eval.py [args]